CinematicCow/pm-rs/Readme.md

 ### Installation

-1. Download the latest release from the (releases page)[https://github.com/CinematicCow/pm-rs/releases/tag/v0.1.0].
+1. Download the latest release from the [releases page](https://github.com/CinematicCow/pm-rs/releases/tag/v0.1.0).

 2. Go to the folder you downloaded too.
 For example, it was downloaded to the Downloads folder.